Bharatiya Janata Yuva Morcha

-The Bharatiya Janata Yuva Morcha (BJYM) (translation: Indian People's Youth Front) is the youth wing of the Bharatiya Janata Party (BJP), one of the two major political parties in India.
+The Bharatiya Janata Yuva Morcha (BJYM) (IPA: Indian People's Youth Front), also known as BJP Yuva Morcha, is the youth wing of the Bharatiya Janata Party (BJP), one of the two major political parties in India, and previously the youth wing of the dissolved Janata Party (1978—1980).
 It was founded in 1978, and its first national president was Kalraj Mishra.
+It is the second largest political youth organization in the world after Congress's youth organisation.

 Organisation

-Tejasvi Surya is the youngest president of BJYM since 2020 in the history of National President of BJYM.
+Tejasvi Surya is the current president of BJYM since 2020 and the youngest President in the history of National BJYM.

-Prominent leaders such as Kalraj Mishra, Pramod Mahajan, Rajnath Singh, G. Kishan Reddy, Jagat Prakash Nadda, Uma Bharti, Shivraj Singh Chouhan, Dharmendra Pradhan, Anurag Thakur and Poonam Mahajan have served as national presidents of BJYM in the past.
+Prominent leaders such as Kalraj Mishra, Pramod Mahajan, Rajnath Singh, G. Kishan Reddy, Jagat Prakash Nadda, Uma Bharti, Shivraj Singh Chouhan, Dharmendra Pradhan, Ramashish Rai, Anurag Thakur and Poonam Mahajan have served as national presidents of BJYM in the past.

 The National Body of BJYM consists of Tejasvi Surya, the BJYM President, Vice Presidents, General Secretaries, Secretaries, Social Media & IT incharges and National Executives Members.